-And then I’ll post this in the first comment after a Instragram post – the dots allow the hashtags to be out of site, but still include the image in discovery tools for those hashtags.
+And then I’ll post this in the first comment after an Instagram post – the dots allow the hashtags to be out of sight, but still, include the image in discovery tools for those hashtags.
 I tend to get 10-30% more engagement on my Instagram posts when I use a well-curated list of hashtags on the first comment like this.

 Boost your posts, and put serious Paid ad money behind your best social pitches